 When the FPGA boots up, the Opal SoC copies your binary application file from a SPI flash device to the on-chip memory, and then begins execution.
-The SPI flash binary address starts at 0x00E\0000.
+For the T8 BGA81 Development Board and Xyloni Development Board, the SPI flash binary address starts at 0x000E 0000.